Blog

 2. Organic clicks

 It’s great if your post is ranking well and getting impressions, but that’s not enough.
 You want your content to be compelling enough that people click to learn more.
-If your post’s impressions are great but clicks are low, try tweaking the attention-getting elements like the headline or meta description.
+If your post’s impressions are high but clicks are low, try tweaking the attention-getting elements like the headline or meta description.

 3. Organic click-through rate